quale-quest/sql-mvc/Install.md

 #if you are reinstalling you will want to
 # skip the make_demo_db step (if db is unchanged) or
 #   do a **rm  /var/db/demo_db.fdb**,
-#   or change the database name.
+#   or change the database name in config.json.
 ./make_demo_db.sh
 ./make_app.sh
 ```